erf/vid/TEXT.md

 # Text engine

-- file as a String `text`
+- whole file as a String `text`
 - recreate lines of text + metadata on init / changes
 - minimal API to replace, insert and delete text for a given range
-- add undo operations to undo list on replace
+- undo operations are added to a list on replace
 - optimize text changes later (if needed)